Testing: Critical For Secure Web Applications

 offense.
 By hiring a knowledgeable team of penetration testers to assess your

-application, you will be made aware of every security hole that could lead to
+application, you will be aware of every security hole that could lead to

 compromised applications and data breaches.
-This provides you with the
+That will provide you with the

 foresight needed to fortify your web application and keep your most sensitive